Segmentation fault with Ruby 1.8.7-p22 from st_lookup

 ruby-debug-ide?
 I used 0.4.0.

-Updated by mkrauskopf (Martin Krauskopf) almost 11 years ago
+Updated by mkrauskopf (Martin Krauskopf) about 11 years ago

 I still can with the latest 1.8.7 and ruby-debug-ide-0.4.2 (latest).

 emdot@ubuntbook:~/tmp/segfault$ cat tester.rb class IterativeFibonacci def value(n) iterative_fib(n, 0, 1) end def iterative_fib(n, f1, f2) return f2 if n < 2 iterative_fib(n - 1, f2, (f1 + f2)) end end p IterativeFibonacci.new.value(24) emdot@ubuntbook:~/tmp/segfault$ ruby `which rdebug-ide` -p 12345 -- tester.rb Fast Debugger (ruby-debug-ide 0.4.2) listens on localhost:12345 /space/ruby/gem-repo/gems/ruby-debug-ide-0.4.2/lib/ruby-debug/xml_printer.rb:106: [BUG] Segmentation fault ruby 1.8.7 (2008-08-11 patchlevel 72) [i686-linux] Aborted